Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Tumors can grow virtually almost anywhere and sometimes they may grow also in some areas of the dog's airway, causing trouble breathing and snoring due to the excess tissue.
 Tumors may be benign such as polyps but in some cases can be malignant.
-If your dog has started snoring, it's therefore important seeing your vet to determine whether there may be an underlying medical cause that may need addressed.
+If your dog has started snoring, it's therefore important to see your vet to determine whether there may be an underlying medical cause that may need to be addressed.

 Seven Tips to Reduce Dog Snoring

 If you are looking for ways to stop your dog's snoring, consider that there are some strategies to reduce the snoring sounds.
 Here are a few tips:

 - See your vet to determine whether there are any underlying problems.
 If your dog is suffering from a health ailment that causes the snoring, it will need to be properly addressed.

 - Some dogs with elongated soft palates may benefit from surgical correction.
-Consult with your vet if your dog is candidate for this.
+Consult with your vet if your dog is a candidate for this.
 Because this is a delicate surgery, you may need to consult with a board-certified surgeon.

 - Reduce your dog's weight by feeding less and exercising more.
 The more weight your dog puts on, the more he's likely to snore.